 Encourage good behaviour

-When your children use good manners and try different foods, praise them and tell them what they’re doing well.
-To reinforce good behaviours like saying “please” and “thank you” don’t use food, dessert or candy as rewards.
-Instead you might use stars on a chart, a coin in the piggy bank, or a song of success.
+When your children use good manners tell them what they’re doing well.
+To reinforce good behaviours like saying “please” and “thank you” you could use stars on a chart, a coin in the piggy bank, or a song of success.
+Don’t use food, dessert or candy as rewards.

 Be creative with mealtimes